hckiang/ksh93_autocmpt/README.md

                ^
              CURSOR
 ```
-and there is an non-executable file called `_git` then the completor wlll be called as
+and there is an executable file called `_git` then the completor wlll be called
+as
 ```
 _git git remote re
 ```

-A completor should always output a list of candidates that are separated by the ASCII
+A completor should always output a list of candidates that are separated by the
-character that is represented by ksh's `$'\a'`, in other words, the ASCII charactor
+ASCII character that is represented by ksh's `$'\a'`, in other words, the ASCII
-`0x07`.
+charactor `0x07`.

-If a completor's file name starts with a `_` must only output candidates that
+If a completor's file name starts with a `_` it must output only candidates that
-is prefixed by the argument that immediately preceeds the user's cursor; while
+are prefixed by the to-be-completed argument that immediately preceeds the
-completors whose file names start with a `%` is can output any candidates, in
+user's cursor; while completors whose file names start with a `%` can output
-which candidates that are not prefixed by the argument that immediately preceeds
+any candidates, in which those that are not prefixed by the argument that
-the user's cursor will be automatically filtered away before being displayed to
+immediately preceeds the user's cursor will be automatically filtered away
-the user.
-If the output of a `_`-completor includes a candidate that does not
+before being displayed to the user.
+If the output of a `_`-prefixed completor
-satisfy the said condition, the behaviour of the program is undefined.
+includes a candidate that does not satisfy the said condition, the behaviour of
+the program is undefined.

 Continuing the example, if the `git` completor is in a file named `_git` then it
 may output `mote\amove` and if it were in `%git` it may output